-Constitutional amendments after the civil war abolished slavery making former slaves citizens of the United States of America.
+Constitutional amendments after the Civil War abolished slavery, making former slaves citizens of the United States of America.
 They also got the right to vote.
 However, some states in the South used some measures such as literacy tests and poll taxes to keep black citizens disenfranchised.
 These states also enforced the “Jim Crow” laws to segregate and discriminate.

-According to the Americans with Disability Act and the Title VII of the Civil Rights Act, no employer can treat you unfairly because of your gender, race, ethnicity, age, disability, national origin or sexual orientation.
-If an employer makes a job-related decision based on your gender, religion, race, national origin or sexual orientation, this is a violation of civil rights law.
+According to the Americans with Disability Act and Title VII of the Civil Rights Act, no employer can treat you unfairly because of your gender, race, ethnicity, age, disability, national origin or sexual orientation.
+Unfortunately, some individuals, companies and agencies violate the civil rights of a citizen.

 The following are the three most common types of civil rights cases:

 Discrimination based on what you choose or do in private, or who you are is a violation of civil rights law.
 According to The Civil Rights Act of 1964, employment-related discrimination or segregation based on your color, race, sex, religion, or national origin is illegal.
 There are other Federal and States laws providing more protection to cover other factors such as sexual orientation, disability or age.